-Choosing the right material can make a huge difference.
+Choosing the right material to cover up popcorn ceiling can make a huge difference.
 You have various choices, some of which are significantly more expensive than others.
 If you care about long-term durability, you should definitely spend some time exploring the market.

 Wood is a classic choice for covering popcorn ceiling.
 It’s widely available and comes in various types that can fit most people’s budget requirements.
 It’s also quite flexible in terms of appearance, allowing you to implement many different styles.

 Unfortunately, wood also has some downsides.
 It’s more expensive to install as it requires professional work (unless you’re experienced with that yourself).
 It’s also a very specific look that not all people enjoy.
 Some people believe that wooden ceilings are a thing of the past and make a home look outdated.

 Drywall is relatively cheap, easy to install, and an all-around balanced choice for covering up popcorn ceiling.
 It’s also a fairly neutral material that doesn’t look too different from a generic ceiling.
 You can customize drywall easily as it’s a good material for painting over.

 The main downside of drywall is also mostly irrelevant when it’s used for a ceiling.
 The material is fragile and can be damaged easily, but that doesn’t matter much when it’s a few feet up in the air.
 Once you’ve put it up, you don’t have to take any special precautions to avoid damaging your ceiling.